It’s probably inappropriate for a philistine like me to make any kind of comment about the Musikverein.

 (Look out for Johannes)

-By the way, the building next door – the Künstlerhaus – might be worth your time, too, given it houses the Albertina Modern art museum with its series of special exhibitions.
+By the way, the building next door – the Künstlerhaus – might be worth your time, too, given it houses, for example, the Albertina Modern art museum with its series of special exhibitions.

-And to see what the Musikverein looks like from above, pop across to the Karlskirche church and take the stairs up to the panorama terrace.
-You’ll also pass the imposing Brahms statue on the way.
+To see what the Musikverein looks like from above, pop across the road to the Karlskirche church (you pass the imposing Brahms statue on the way) and take the stairs up to the panorama terrace.

 How to get to the Musikverein